C-Change Mentoring & Leadership Institute

 Mentoring and career planning for mid-career faculty is often overlooked.
 The majority of faculty at U.S. medical schools report mentoring to be infrequent or inadequate.
 To address this need, while avoiding some of the well-documented issues with traditional one-to-one mentoring, our participants ("Fellows") will be deeply immersed in a facilitated peer group mentoring process.
 The Institute will provide mentoring to energize faculty for success and should be valuable for those transitioning to research independence and leadership.

 During a yearlong course, participants will work closely with a cohort of peers from different academic institutions across the US, convening for five quarterly two-day intensive sessions that are designed to be both productive and enjoyable.
 We meet on the Brandeis University campus in the metro Boston area.
-Tuition, accommodation, and travel will be funded by C-Change.

 Participating faculty will:

 - Collaborate in a yearlong peer group mentoring experience for career development closely aligned with personal core values

 - Experience a lively, inclusive and trustworthy culture of learning, creativity and scholarship

 - Receive guidance for career fulfillment and advancement

 - Construct a personalized individual academic development plan to successfully achieve career and personal goals

 - Develop skills in leadership, team-building, collaboration, mindfulness, meaningful dialogue, fostering diversity and inclusion, and other skills crucial for those seeking a greater leadership role in research, education, or health services